“If You Want to Shape the Future, You Must Know Your Past”

 Until 5 March 2020 – Chemnitz Day of Peace – the traveling exhibition “Die Rosenburg – The Federal Ministry of Justice in the shadows of its Nazi Past” can be seen in the foyer of the Main Lecture Hall Building (Orangerie) at Chemnitz University of Technology.
 On 6 February 2020, the exhibit was officially opened by Christine Lambrecht, Federal Minister of Justice and Consumer Protection, and Chemnitz University of Technology President Prof. Dr. Gerd Strohmeier.

 “If you want to shape the future, you must know your past,” said Lambrecht at the opening.
 She showed that the Weimar Republic was bound to fail, because too few democrats stood by it.
 With reference to the Federal Ministry of Justice and the ‘Die Rosenburg’ exhibition, Lambrecht said: “It is important to clearly point out injustice and to learn from past mistakes.”
 Also important to Lambrecht was to convey the knowledge gained from a scientific analysis of her department’s Nazi past to the public.
 She was very glad that the President of Chemnitz University of Technology had come to her with the intention of bringing the exhibition to Chemnitz University of Technology.
-For Strohmeier, it was distressing to note the number of members who forwarded an unjust system and were able to gain a foothold in the Federal Ministry of Justice – but it was also illuminating to see how the ministry deals with its past.
-“We have to deal with the past, it is important to note the dark side,” said the president.
+For Strohmeier, it is depressing to see how so many representatives from such an incredibly large and unjust regime could gain a foothold in the Federal Ministry of Justice.
+Yet, it is also enlightening to see how the ministry is dealing with its past.
+"It is so very important in this context that a democracy cannot function without democrats, that a democratic structure needs a democratic culture, and that there is a difference between legality and legitimacy," said the university president at the opening of the exhibition.

 Prof. Dr. Manfred Görtemaker, head of the “Die Rosenburg” project and former chair of the Professorship of Modern History with a Focus on the 19th and 20th Centuries at the University of Potsdam, presented excerpts of the scientific review of the Nazi past of the Federal Ministry of Justice as summarised in the “Rosenburg File” (see below for more information).
 He showed how the German lawyers managed to collectively denazify themselves, and in this context, he dealt with the so-called “Cold Amnesty”, which ultimately led to exemption from punishment for Nazi crimes.